ed-kung/CSUN-Econ-433/docs/labs/lab06.md

   - Include a new variable, `AGESQ`, which is equal to the square of `AGE`, in regressions `r2` thru `r5`.
   - Include dummy variables for `COUNTYFIP` in `r4` and `r5`.

-- Upload the script to the Lab 06 Assignment.
+- Upload the script to the Lab 06 Script assignment.

 ---